carpentries/workbench-docker/README.md

 ## Prerequisites

+These instructions assume:
+- you are using Linux and the bash shell
-**These instructions assume you already have a GitHub account and have your SSH key added to it.**
+- you already have a GitHub account and have your SSH key added to it

 1. Install Docker Desktop for [your operating system](https://docs.docker.com/compose/install/)
-2. Open a terminal (bash, zsh, powershell, etc)
+2. Open a terminal
 3. Then:

+## Quick Starts

-## Super Quick Start
+### Super Quick

 ```bash
 # go home